abavistwellness.com

 • The fiber content in certain parts of the Roselle plant, including the seed capsule, may have a laxative effect, which could help relieve constipation.
 Fiber adds bulk to the stool and promotes regular bowel movements.

-Some studies suggest that the antioxidants found in hibiscus roselle may have a protective effect on the liver, potentially preventing damage and supporting overall liver health.
 However, it’s important to note that research in this area is still in its early stages, and more studies are needed to fully understand the extent of hibiscus roselle’s impact on liver health.

 What is Hibiscus (rosa-sinensis)?